Spatially resolved broad line region in a quasar at z=4: Dynamical black hole mass and prominent outflow: Emission lines: inferences and comparisons

 The line ratio \hg/\hb\ $ = 0.33$ is lower than the value of 0.47 for case B recombination at $10^4$~K \citep{ost89}.
 It is also marginally lower than the range of values $0.45\pm0.08$ reported by \cite{mur07} for broad line AGN, although it is consistent with the lowest values these authors found for several of their sample.
 We note that H$\delta$ is within our spectral range, and we find\footnote{the S/N of the line ratios is relatively high, in this case $\sim8$, because their shapes are tied to be the same.} $H\delta$/H$\beta = 0.04$ which is slightly less than the lowest values reported by the same authors.
 As such the line ratios appear physically plausible, and indicate that there might be some modest extinction towards the broad lines.

-For the full line profile, we find FWHM$ = 3907$~km~s$^{-1}$ and $\sigma = 2820$~km~s$^{-1}$ so that FWHM/$\sigma = 1.39$.
+The full line profile has FWHM$ = 3907$~km~s$^{-1}$ and $\sigma = 2820$~km~s$^{-1}$ so that FWHM/$\sigma = 1.39$.
 This ratio, has been discussed significantly in the literature \citep{col06} and is known to vary between AGN.
 The value we find is significantly lower than the canonical value of 2 often adopted for local AGN when deriving scaling relations \citep{col06,woo15}, and is a direct result of the blue wing on the line profile.

 We also calculate the ratio\footnote{An alternative that is also commonly used is the ratio of the equivalent widths \citep{bor92,she14}.
 In practice it makes little difference because the continuum flux density changes very little between the corresponding wavelengths.} $\rfe = F_\mathrm{Fe}/F_\mathrm{H\beta}$ where $F_\mathrm{Fe}$ is the flux of \feii\ in the range 4434-4684~\AA\ \citep{du19}.
 As noted above, this is indicative of the accretion rate $\dot{M}_\mathrm{acc}$ and, in a sample of AGN selected to be super-Eddington, \cite{du19} find many of their objects have $\rfe \gtrsim 1$.
 Despite the high luminosity of J0529, our value of $\rfe = 0.32$ is modest compared to that sample.